What Is Spinal Paralysis?

 Paralysis is the loss of voluntary muscle function of one or more muscle groups due to damage sustained in the central nervous system.
 The condition can be temporary or permanent, and how the paralysis affects your body will depend on the type of injury and which area of the body was harmed.
 Paralysis is a catastrophic injury that can leave you unable to move your legs, one side of your body, or all four limbs.

-If you or a loved one has been left paralyzed by an accident, contact the New York paralysis lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
+If you or a loved one has been left paralyzed by an accident, contact the New York City paralysis lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.

 Back to Top